pattonsgirl/Fall2021-CEG2350/LabOutlines.md

 # Lab 07
 - Mount xvdb, create partition table, create partition, add to /etc/fstab? - NEW
 - use strings to explore what "deletion" means on something on a disk
-- inodes & hard / symbolic links - move to lab on fs
+- inodes & hard / symbolic links
 - ec: Create a folder and layer on a filesystem

+# Lab ##
+- tar'ing
+- ~/.ssh/config
+- create key pair for bob (authorized_keys)
+- sftp
+- checksums

 # Lab 08
 - create a script that runs infinitely